About the COVID-19 Vaccines

 To get the most benefit from the mRNA COVID-19 vaccines, people with compromised immune systems should get a third dose.
 Wait at least 4 weeks after you get your second dose to get your third dose.
-An FDA and CDC review of data for Johnson & Johnson’s Janssen vaccine will determine whether a second dose is appropriate for people with compromised immune systems.

 You should also continue to follow current COVID-19 prevention measures until your health care provider says it’s safe for you to stop:

 - Wear a mask that covers your nose and mouth around people you don’t live with and when inside public places.

 - Stay at least 6 feet apart from people you don’t live with.

 - Avoid crowds and poorly ventilated indoor spaces.

 - Wash your hands often with soap and water for at least 20 seconds or use hand sanitizer with at least 60% alcohol when soap and water aren’t available.

 Check out your state and local health department websites for the latest information about vaccination and the COVID-19 cases in your area and share this information with the community you serve.